 The following table lists parameters related to this function and their possibility of being changed while executing this function or of being changed automatically after executing this function.

-- Parameters related to this function These are parameters that are used or referenced when executing this function. - Allowed changes during execution of this function
+These are parameters that are used or referenced when executing this function.

 Yes: Parameters can be changed using SigmaWin+ while this function is being executed.
 No: Parameters cannot be changed using SigmaWin+ while this function is being executed.